Elections in Bangladesh: 1970

-The 1970 East Pakistan Provincial Council election was held on 17 December 1970.
+The 1970 East Pakistan Provincial Assembly election was held on 17 December 1970.
 The percentage of casting votes was (57.69%), and the number of reserved women seat was 10.

 1973

 The 1973 general election was held on 7 March 1973.
 There were 15 seats reserved for women.

 1979

 The 1979 general election was held on 18 February 1979.
 There were 30 seats reserved for women.

 1986

 The 1986 general election was held on 7 May 1986.
 There were 30 seats reserved for women.

 1988

 The 1988 general election was held on 3 March 1988.
 There were 30 seats reserved for women.

 1991

 The 1991 general election was held on 13 January 1991.
 There were 30 seats reserved for women.

 1996

 Following boycotts by the main opposition party, the Bangladesh Awami League, the Bangladesh Nationalist Party won the uncontested February 1996 general election.
 However, amidst protests, they were made to cave in to Awami League's original demands, dissolve the parliament, and hold elections under a neutral caretaker government after the enactment of the 13th amendment.

 Bangladesh Awami League won the June 1996 general election for the first time since 1973 by forming a coalition government, since they fell 5 seats short of a majority.